zikalino/notes/mysql-db-and-facts.md

   ]
 ```

-## Using facts to query all the databases on the server
+## Using facts module to query all the databases on the server

 Following tasks will query all the databases from the first server on the list and dump the output: